ScrapeGraphAI/Scrapegraph-ai/docs/source/getting_started/installation.rst

    It is higly recommended to install the library in a virtual environment (conda, venv, etc.)

-If you clone the repository, you can install the library using `rye <https://rye-up.com/>`_.
-Follow the installation instruction from the website and then run:
+If your clone the repository, you can install the library using `poetry <https://python-poetry.org/docs/>`_:

 .. code-block:: bash

-   rye pin 3.10
-   rye sync
-   rye build
+   poetry install

 Additionally on Windows when using WSL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^